tbleken/sidekick/documents/skop.md

 | https://mysite.com/page1 ||||.T.| Default browser |
 | https://mysite.com/page1 | opera.exe |||.T.| Specific browser |

+To edit this table, you can use the command `op /m` or `// /m`.
+This will simply Browse the table, however there will be no error checking.
+For that reason, you will be asked whether you want `Sidekick` to make a copy of the table.

+Another way to edit the table is the `Sidekick` command `brw skmru`.
+This command will open the table in the Sidekick Form in read-write mode.
+Still no error checking, and you can not add records.

 **Note:** In this documentation ![`F8`](Images/F8.png) is consistently used as the hotkey for `Sidekick`.
 It can easily be changed by using one of [Thor's](https://github.com/VFPX/Thor) tools.